minimike86/remediatetheflag/README.md

 - Run vulnerable exercises in docker containers running in a sandboxed environment in the cloud
 - Provide users *in seconds* with a turn-key development environment already configured with selected exercise
 - Exercise focus on exploitation/remediation or secure coding and target the most common application security issues
-- User is provided with automated results checker to increase engagement
+- User is provided with automated results during the exercise to increase engagement
 - Deployable on AWS through CloudFormation, scales horizontally and vertically
 - Setup and Manage Organizations, Teams and Users
 - Get Stats at Organization, Region, Team and User level to quickly identify gaps